 15.1.3 In the absence of raising capital from the market, the share of earnings retained by banks for the purpose of rebuilding their capital buffers should increase the nearer their actual capital levels are to the minimum capital requirement.
-It will not be appropriate for banks which have depleted their capital buffers to use future predictions of recovery as justification for maintaining generous distributions to shareholders, other capital buffers to try and use the distribution of capital as a way to signal their financial strength.
+It will not be appropriate for banks which have depleted their capital buffers to use future predictions of recovery as justification for maintaining generous distributions to shareholders, other capital providers and employees.
+It is also not acceptable for banks which have depleted their capital buffers to try and use the distribution of capital as a way to signal their financial strength.
 Not only is this irresponsible from the perspective of an individual bank, putting shareholders' interests above depositors, it may also encourage other banks to follow suit.
 As a consequence, banks in aggregate can end up increasing distributions at the exact point in time when they should be conserving earnings.